khanuzai/AutoForm/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Google Gemini Pro API key
+- OpenRouter API key (free to get!)

 ### Installation